Menu

 By 1916, the German war effort was suffering under the weight of the Entente naval blockade, which had been in force since shortly after the outbreak of the war.
 Having been unsuccessful in its attempts to break the blockade, Germany decide to construct a class of unarmed cargo U-boats to serve as blockade runners.
 This class, the U-151 class, was originally to consist of seven boats, but only two, Deutschland and Bremen, were completed in accordance with the original specs.
 The remaining five were completed as heavily armed long-range U-boats.

-Tauchbootbrief are known from Germany, Austria, Hungary, and Bavaria.
+Tauchbootbrief are also known from Austria, Hungary, and Bavaria.
 None are known to exist from Turkey.

 Set Date(s)